Patent Investors: Everything You Need to Know

 The drawback of this option for protecting your invention is that the cost of filing a patent application can be as high $20,000.
 If you're already struggling to fund your invention, it's likely that you don't have enough money to cover these patent costs.

 If you need help finding patent investors, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.